balzss/konyha/README.md

 ## Features:

-- **Browse and store recipes** from any device, filter by tags or search by text
+- **Manage your recipe collection** from any device, filter by tags, use text search, export your data
 - **Open source** and easy to self host without trackers or ads
 - **Responsive UI** with dark and light themes
 - **Multiple users** can use the same instance, login with Google or Github accounts